 A home study is nothing to be worried about.
 A social worker will ask questions about prospective parents’ work, upbringing, family life, parenting philosophy, and volunteer activities.
 They are looking to see if you are capable of providing a stable, loving home for a child.
 They are not looking for perfect parents but are making sure you are prepared to care for a child.
 Some interviews may be conducted in your home, and others may occur at an office.
 You will have to supply references as well as some financial records and a background check.

 Adopting a healthy infant in the U.S. may take some time, usually somewhere between two and five years.
 Some adoption agencies require couples or singles to create a “family scrapbook” of photos and unique and memorable facts about the couple.
-Birth mothers can look through materials and choose a family for her child.
+Birth mothers can look through materials and choose a family for their child.
 Adoption.com also has a unique site called Parent Profiles that connects hopeful adoptive parents with expectant parents.
 Prospective adoptive parents who have completed a satisfactory home study should be prepared to be patient while they wait for the right child to be matched with the right parents.

 When adoptive parents are chosen, some can meet their new child at the hospital on the day he or she is born.
 You may have to travel to another state for a few days to wait for the adoption to be finalized.
 Nationwide, about 80% of adoptions make it to finalization.
 After the paperwork was completed, that number climbs to 98%.

 Some of the most popular agencies with infants for adoption in the U.S. are Spence-Chapin, Nightlight, Christian Family Adoptions, and Heart of Adoption, but there are hundreds more to choose from.
 Ask trusted friends or family members for referrals, or post questions on social media to find out about others’ experiences.
-Remember that adoption agencies are there to make your experience as smooth and positive as possible.
+Remember that adoption agency are there to make your experience as smooth and positive as possible.

 Today, 95% of domestic infant adoptions have some degree of “openness.”
 This could mean anything from sending photos or updates on birthdays to regular emails to occasional meetings.